Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has played four games, with three wins against the spread.

-- The Yellow Jackets have always covered the spread this year when underdogs by 3 points or more.
+- The Yellow Jackets have been underdogs by 3.5 points or more two times this season and have covered the spread every time.

-- Georgia Tech's games this year have gone over the total in two out of four opportunities (50%).
+- Georgia Tech's games this season have hit the over on two of four set point totals (50%).

-- This season the Yellow Jackets rack up 6.8 more points per game (29.8) than the Panthers allow (23).
+- This year the Yellow Jackets put up 6.8 more points per game (29.8) than the Panthers give up (23).

-- Georgia Tech is 2-0 against the spread and 2-0 overall when the team notches more than 23 points.
+- Georgia Tech is 2-0 against the spread and 2-0 overall when the team scores more than 23 points.

-- The Yellow Jackets rack up 71 more yards per game (386) than the Panthers allow per contest (315).
+- The Yellow Jackets collect 71 more yards per game (386) than the Panthers give up per matchup (315).

-- The Yellow Jackets have two giveaways this season, while the Panthers have six takeaways .
+- The Yellow Jackets have turned the ball over two times, four fewer times than the Panthers have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.